-A complaint regarding contaminated land will be dealt with following the same procedure as other service requests.
-The Council does not normally undertake any investigation based on anonymously supplied information and this general policy will be adopted for contaminated land issues.
+A complaint regarding any suspected land contamination will be dealt with following the same procedure as other service requests.
+The Council does not normally undertake any investigation based on anonymously supplied information and this general policy will be adopted for land contamination issues.
 This policy does not, however, preclude investigation of an anonymous complaint in exceptional circumstances.
-An initial desktop study will likely be undertaken and further action is only likely if it appears that the site may be deemed an 'urgent site'.
+An initial desktop study will likely be undertaken, and further action is only likely if it appears that the site may be deemed an 'urgent site'.

-3.13 Dealing with urgent sites
+3.13 Dealing with Urgent Sites

 Urgent action will be taken when the Council is satisfied that there is imminent risk of serious harm.
-The Council will consider to undertake remediation in urgent cases where it is the enforcing Authority and is of the opinion that the risk would not be mitigated unless by the Council's voluntary action.
-In the case of a special site, the Council will declare the land contaminated and notify the Environment Agency who will then be responsible for the remediation.
+The Council will consider undertaking remediation in urgent cases where it is the enforcing Authority and is of the opinion that the risk would not be mitigated unless by the Council's voluntary action.
+In the case of a Special Site, the Council will declare the land contaminated and notify the Environment Agency who will then be responsible for the remediation.